Tattoo Artist

 Pay

-Pay rates for tattoo artists vary depending on your talent and how well you promote your service.
+Pay rates for tattoo artists vary depending on skill, experience and demand.

 Source: careers.govt.nz research, 2018.